Divinity: Original Sin II: Reception

-Critical

-Divinity: Original Sin II received "universal acclaim," according to review aggregator website Metacritic.
+Divinity: Original Sin II received "universal acclaim", according to review aggregator website Metacritic.
 Multiple critics and publications considered the game to be one of the best role-playing games (RPGs) of all time.
 Rick Lane of Eurogamer considered it a "masterpiece," thinking it would be many years before he could play another RPG that was even close to being "that rich with choice and charisma".
 Adam Smith of Rock, Paper, Shotgun thought that few games allowed players to take part in better tales than Original Sin II.
 Leif Johnson of IGN highly praised the stories, quests, tactical combat, and replayability, calling it one of the all-time greats of the RPG genre.
 GameSpot gave it a perfect 10/10 score, becoming only the 14th game in the publication's history to achieve that feat.
 Mike Williams of US Gamer called it the "pinnacle" of the computer role-playing game (CRPG) genre, praising its characters, role-playing options, environments, and combat.
 Janine Hawkins of Polygon was less positive than most, calling it "stunningly ambitious," but that it failed to "pull all its pieces together".

 The staff of GameSpot voted Original Sin II as the fifth best game of the year, while Eurogamer ranked it 11th on their list of the "Top 50 Games of 2017".

-Sales

 A month after release, the game sold over 700,000 copies, with over a million sold by November 2017.